Kick-Ass 2 (film): Plot

-Dave's father discovers Dave is Kick-Ass after finding his superhero costume, and they have an argument which leads Dave to leave home.
+Dave's father discovers his son is Kick-Ass after finding his superhero costume, and they have an argument which leads Dave to leave home.
 After his imprisoned uncle has Javier killed, a now-deranged Chris kills Colonel Stars and Stripes, and attempts to rape Night Bitch the following day, but fails due to impotence and has her beaten up instead.
-Chris's henchwoman Mother Russia kills the arriving authorities, resulting in a police clampdown on both costumed villains and vigilantes.
+Mother Russia kills the arriving authorities, resulting in a police clampdown on both costumed villains and vigilantes.
 When the police track Dave through his IP address, Dave's father surrenders, claiming that he is Kick-Ass, in Dave's place.
 Chris, tipped off by Todd, who has joined the Toxic Mega Cunts unaware that they are psychopaths, has Mr. Lizewski murdered in police custody, revealing his true identity.

-The Toxic Mega Cunts sabotage Mr. Lizewski's funeral and kidnap Dave, but Mindy rescues him.
+The Toxic Mega Cunts ambush Mr. Lizewski's funeral and kidnap Dave, but Mindy rescues him.
 Afterwards, Dave, Mindy and the remaining members of Justice Forever, joined by a resurgence of masked do-gooders, battle and defeat the outnumbered Toxic Mega Cunts.
 Mindy, as Hit-Girl, defeats and kills Mother Russia with the help of an adrenaline dose in battle, while Dave and Chris fight on a rooftop.
-Chris crashes through a skylight, landing in a water tank where he is mauled by a shark.
+Chris crashes through a skylight, landing in a water pool where he is mauled by a shark.

 Justice Forever decides to take a break from its superhero duties, helping people in their ordinary lives instead.
-Mindy tells Dave that she is leaving New York due to being wanted for murder, but that the citizens need Kick-Ass.
+Mindy tells Dave that she is leaving New York due to being wanted for murder, but that the citizens need Kick-Ass, then kisses him goodbye.
 As police officers raid Marcus's home to investigate Mindy's whereabouts, Dave accepts the responsibility and begins training and upgrading his equipment, with a much more muscular physique.

 In a post-credits scene, Chris, who has survived the shark attack, and whose limbs and genitals were bitten off by the shark, complains for attention over an out of reach cup of water.